 What is aromatherapy and what are its benefits?

 Aromatherapy is a healing treatment which uses essential oils, aromatic plant extract compounds (e.g. roots, seeds, leaves, etc), with the aim of improving your physical and psychological wellbeing.
-Although there is little clear scientific evidence to suggest that aromatherapy can cure disease and illnesses specifically, there are plenty of studies which highlight the ability of essential oils to improve your wellness.
+Although there is little clear scientific evidence to suggest that aromatherapy treatment can cure disease and illnesses specifically, there are plenty of studies which highlight the ability of essential oils to improve your wellness.

 Recent research has shown aromatherapy helping with the following areas of your mental wellness